Picture book ideas aren’t always the best fit for the picture book format. Sound confusing? Read on!

 But are they a picture book or are they a short story that’s more suited for the magazine market than the book market?

-I assume that adult non-fiction editors see this issue all the time.
-They get proposals for non-fiction books that are too narrow in scope or too limited in audience and they suggest that the author pursue it as a non-fiction magazine or how to piece instead.
+I assume that adult nonfiction editors see this issue all the time.
+They get proposals for nonfiction picture books that are too narrow in scope or too limited in audience and they suggest that the author pursue it as a nonfiction magazine or how-to piece instead.

 That’s never something a writer wants to hear, of course.
 But it is good feedback.
 That means the reader found something in you writing style that’s good and they liked your idea…they just don’t think you can carry an entire book with your concept.

-The most frequent question I ask myself, when looking at a picture book, after I see that the writing is publication-ready and of a certain level, is: Is this a story that will appeal to a wide market?
+The most frequent question I ask myself, when looking at picture book ideas, after I see that the writing is publication-ready and of a certain level, is: Is this a story that will appeal to a wide market?